MitchTalmadge/MitchTalmadge/_posts/2025-04-08-lutron-caseta-pico-teardown.md

 ![zoomed in back of the motherboard](/assets/images/2025-04-08-lutron-caseta-pico-teardown/1744142603605.png)

-There's also a loop antenna near the bottom of the backside of the board, though it is difficult to make it out.
+There's also a loop antenna surrounding the entire bottom half of the backside of the board, though it is difficult to make it out.

 ![loop antenna](/assets/images/2025-04-08-lutron-caseta-pico-teardown/1744142680325.png)